 Joining Simmons on the runway were Miami native and rapper JT, of the hip-hop duo City Girls, content creator Achieng Agutu, and influencer Ari Fletcher.

-But there were also other reactions to Simmons’ stunning photos that sparked some debate.
+While receiving some praise, there were also other reactions to Simmons’ stunning photos that sparked debate.
 “People saying ‘real bodies coming back in style’ after Angela Simmons dropped her raw photos is wild to me because what do y’all mean ‘back in style?’” one person tweeted, asking, “You know how many women out here rocking their real body and get body shamed?” citing Lizzo as an example.

 That commenter was right.
 Body image issues are a real thing.